DGclasher/newbie-mvc/README.md

-# newbie-mvc
+# Newbie MVC

-SpringBoot MVC project for dummies
+A simple SpringBoot REST MVC project.
+For the dummies.